Stop spamming the em dash everywhere

 Two per sentence, a dozen per writing

-Don’t put more than two em dashes in a sentence.
-Otherwise, it’s difficult to distinguish the primary and parallel thought.
+Don’t use more than two em dashes in a sentence.
+Otherwise, it’s difficult to distinguish between primary and parallel thought.
 And, in general, don’t overuse them in your writing.
 As a rule of thumb, I try not to exceed a dozen of em dashes per five minute read.

 Understand different punctuation marks